UncleRiot/c2flux/README.md

 A huge thank you to everyone behind these projects — you’re amazing!
 Thanks for making such great work available to the community. ❤️

 - [itsWindows11.NtfsReader](https://github.com/itsWindows11/NtfsReader)
+  (This project includes a modified version of itsWindows11/NtfsReader)
 - [AntdUI](https://github.com/AntdUI/AntdUI)

 ---